 - Building Class 2-9

 - Type A or B construction

 A building owner is required to engage the services of a Fire Engineer who will undertake a further assessment and provide recommendations.
 A Fire Engineer must be engaged no later than the 31st October, 2019.
-All building owners must have completed the building fire safety risk assessment, fire engineer statement and combustible cladding checklist (questions 7-10) no later than 3rd May 2021 so as to comply with the guidelines.
+All building owners (in Part 3) must have completed the building fire safety risk assessment, fire engineer statement and combustible cladding checklist (questions 7-10) no later than 3rd May 2021 so as to comply with the guidelines.